transport-data/portal/frontend/md/faq/question_submit-data_2.md

 After logging in, the __"Add Data"__ option will appear on your [Dashboard](https://portal.transport-data.org/dashboard).
 This option guides you through the data submission form, where you can provide necessary details and metadata for your dataset.
 You can save your dataset as a draft before submitting it.
 Drafts are accessible under the __"My Datasets"__ section of your Dashboard for further editing or submission.

-By default, all datasets are submitted as private on the TDC platform.
+By default, all datasets are submitted as __private__ on the TDC platform.
 Private datasets do not require admin approval and are only visible to members of the organisation.
-For information on the distinction between private and public datasets, see the relevant section below.

 If you select __"Publish Data"__ in the form, your dataset will be sent to an admin for approval.
 You will be notified once your data is approved or rejected.

 If you experience any issues during the submission process, [please contact the TDC team](https://portal.transport-data.org/faq#issues).